fightron/core-js/resources/README.md

 * `skeleton` (`s`) - Skeleton ID the Pose is compatible with (e.g., `"human"`).
 * `rotations` (`r`) - a collection of `BoneRotation` objects.

-## ProfileResource (`prf`)
+## ProfileResource (`Pf`)

-A Profile holds personal information about a Character that is not related to gameplay.
+A Profile holds personal information about a Character in a given time and universe.

-A Character can have more than one Profile (alternate personas, clones, etc).
+A Character can have more than one Profile (alternate personas, younger versions, etc).

+Everything that's related to gameplay is tied to a Profile rather than a Character, so that different Profiles can have completely different gameplay styles.

 Properties:

 * `characterId` (`ch`)
+* `shortName` (`sN`) - Character's nickname.
+This is the name that appears on the HUD (Health bar).
+* `fightingStyleId` (`fs`) - the Fighting Style chosen upon Character creation.
 * `permalink` (`p`) - a unique handle that is shown in URLs when viewing character information.
 Only applicable to NPCs.
-* `shortName` (`sN`) - Character's nickname.
-This is the name that appears on the HUD (Health bar).
 * `firstName` (`fN`) - Character's first name.
 * `middleNames` (`mN`) - Character's middle names.
 * `lastName` (`lN`) - Character's last name.